Cyber Resilience

 CVE-2023-34449 is a medium-severity Incorrect Check of Function Return Value (CWE-253) vulnerability in Parity Ink\!.
 Its CVSS base score is 5.3 (Medium).

-Operationally, ranked at the 47.1th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Service Stop (T1489); ranked in the top 41% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References